 • The value and insight given in the book will never get outdated.
 Although the gimmicks might change in their profession, the basic working principles still remain the same, so you will never have to buy another book to get more information once this has become ‘outdated’.

-• Although Tony has covered almost everything that people need to know about mentalism, there still some few but an essential things about it, that he hasn’t delved into.
+• Although Tony has covered almost everything that people need to know about mentalism, there still some few but an essential thing about it, that he hasn’t delved into.
 This is what makes the book unfit for highly advanced mentalists.

 • This book will work great for staunch mentalists only and to some limited extent, telepaths and mediums.
 If you are looking to know about illusions, psychokinesis and other forms of magic and divinity, you won’t get anything useful here.